LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/BlackMythWukongWithNewUE5Technology/BlackMythWukongWithNewUE5Technology.md

 ------

-### Unreal engine 5 Niagara particle system
+### Unreal Engine 5 Niagara Particle System

-The Niagara particle system in Unreal Engine 5 is a powerful and flexible tool for creating real-time visual effects, ranging from simple particles like smoke and fire to complex simulations such as fluid dynamics and advanced environmental effects.
-It is the successor to the older Cascade particle system, offering more control, scalability, and performance.
+The Niagara particle system in Unreal Engine 5 is a powerful and versatile tool for creating real-time visual effects, ranging from simple particles like smoke and fire to complex simulations such as fluid dynamics and advanced environmental effects.
+As the successor to the older Cascade particle system, Niagara offers greater control, scalability, and performance.

-In computer game, the different use can observe is the particles now has physical interaction with the model and environment.
-For example in the scenario when the wind blow snow pass a character (the monkey in Black Myth: Wukong), for old cascade particle system, the wind will follow the physical effect simulation to by pass the model, but the particle effect (the snow) will follow the pre-config trajectory to pass through the model directly if the developer don't set the special configure effect moving route.
-But in the Niagara particle system, the particle has the physical “interact”  with other module or even materials.  as shown below:
+In *Black Myth: Wukong* game, Niagara's capabilities are evident in how particles interact with the environment and characters.
+Unlike the Cascade system, where particles might follow a predefined trajectory regardless of obstacles, Niagara allows particles to physically interact with models and materials.
+For example, in a scene where wind blows snow past a character (like the Monkey King in *Black Myth: Wukong*), the snow particles respond realistically—they are deflected by the character's body, with some snow particles sticking to the surface and others following the wind’s trajectory.
+This creates a more immersive and dynamic visual experience, as illustrated below:

 ![](img/rm02.png)

-The Snow particle effect trajectory will “interact” with the module, some snow follow the wind trajectory, some snow goes higher some snow stick on the model
+The snow particles in this scene dynamically interact with the model, with some snow following the wind's path, some rising higher, and some adhering to the character.

-The key feature includes:
+#### Niagara Particle System Key Features

 - **Node-Based Workflow**: Niagara uses a node-based interface, allowing artists and developers to build complex effects visually without deep programming knowledge.
-This workflow is intuitive and modular, making it easier to create and modify effects.
+This intuitive and modular workflow simplifies the creation and modification of effects.
-- **Customizable Emitters and Particles**: Niagara allows for a high degree of customization, enabling users to control various properties of particles, such as their shape, size, velocity, color, and lifetime.
-You can create emitters that spawn particles under specific conditions or in response to gameplay events.
+- **Customizable Emitters and Particles**: Niagara offers a high degree of customization, enabling users to control various particle properties, such as shape, size, velocity, color, and lifetime.
+Emitters can be set to spawn particles under specific conditions or in response to gameplay events.
-- **Data-Driven Simulations**: Niagara supports data-driven simulations, meaning you can use data from various sources, such as physics simulations or external data files, to drive the behavior of particles.
-This allows for the creation of realistic and dynamic effects.
+- **Data-Driven Simulations**: Niagara supports data-driven simulations, meaning you can use input from physics simulations or external data sources to dictate particle behavior, resulting in realistic and dynamic effects.

-**Example Use Cases in  [Black Myth: Wukong]**
+#### Example Use Cases in *Black Myth: Wukong*

-In the game we can see how the key feature are applied:
+The game's use of Niagara demonstrates its key features as shown below:

 ![](img/rm03.png)

-- **Dynamic Environmental Effects**: Niagara can be used to create weather systems like rain, snow, and fog that interact with the environment and characters, enhancing the immersive experience.
+- **Dynamic Environmental Effects**: Niagara enables the creation of weather systems like rain, snow, and fog that realistically interact with the environment and characters, enhancing the game's immersive quality.
-- **Magic and Spell Effects**: In fantasy games, Niagara can generate visually stunning spell effects with intricate patterns, glowing lights, and dynamic animations.
+- **Magic and Spell Effects**: In fantasy settings, Niagara generates visually stunning spell effects with intricate patterns, glowing lights, and dynamic animations.

-- **Explosions and Debris**: For action sequences, Niagara is ideal for creating realistic explosions, with particles simulating debris, fire, and smoke that behave according to the laws of physics.
+- **Explosions and Debris**: For action-packed scenes, Niagara excels at creating realistic explosions, with particles simulating debris, fire, and smoke that behave according to the laws of physics.
-- **Fluid Simulations**: Niagara can simulate fluids like water or lava, complete with waves, splashes, and flowing dynamics that interact with other objects in the scene.
+- **Fluid Simulations**: Niagara can simulate realistic fluids, such as water or lava, with waves, splashes, and flow dynamics that interact naturally with the environment.

+This advanced particle system significantly enhances the visual fidelity and realism in *Black Myth: Wukong*, setting a new standard for real-time effects in modern games.